Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Everest Gokyo Valley Trek

 Everest Gokyo Valley trek takes trekkers through the stunning Khumbu region of Nepal, offering breathtaking mountain vistas, serene lakes, and a chance to witness the mighty Mount Everest up close.
 The trail is rugged and steep.
-You will trek within the Sagarmatha National Park.
+You trek within the Sagarmatha National Park.
 Starting from lush rhododendron forests, following the Dudh Koshi River, the trail ascends above the tree line and goes through rocky tracks and moraines.
 The later part of the trail also navigates via the Khumbu Glacier moraine.

-• Altitude Profile: The Everest Gokyo Valley trek takes trekkers through varying altitudes, starting from Lukla (2,860 m/9,383 ft) and reaching its highest point at Gokyo Ri (5,357 m/17,575 ft).
+• Altitude Profile: The Everest Gokyo Valley takes hikers through varying altitudes, starting from Lukla (2,860 m/9,383 ft) and reaching its highest point at Gokyo Ri (5,357 m/17,575 ft).
 The trek includes several significant ascents and descents, passing through Namche Bazaar (3,440 m/11,286 ft), Dole (4,040 m/13,254 ft), Machhermo (4,470 m/14,665 ft), and Gokyo village (4,790 m/15,715 ft) before returning to Lukla.
 If the itinerary includes excursions to EBC and Kala Patthar, you will touch altitudes up to 5,545 meters (18,192 ft).

 Manaslu Circuit Trek

 The Manaslu circuit trek route follows the Budhi Gandaki River, crossing suspension bridges, waterfalls, and terraced fields.
-As you ascend, the landscapes transition from lush greenery to alpine forests and eventually to arid and rugged terrain surrounded by towering peaks.
+As you ascend, the landscapes transition from lush greenery to alpine forests and eventually to arid and rugged terrain surrounded by snow-capped peaks.
 During the trek, you'll come across ancient monasteries, Chortens (Buddhist shrines), and prayer flags that reflect the rich Buddhist culture prevalent in the region.
 Observing the rituals, interacting with the locals, and learning about their way of life adds a unique cultural dimension to the trek.

 • Altitude Profile: The Manaslu circuit trek reaches its highest point at Larkya La (pass), situated at an altitude of 5,106 meters (16,752 ft).
 Trekkers gradually ascend from Soti Khola (700 m/2,296 ft) through various villages like Deng (1,860 m/6,102 ft), Namrung (2,660 m/8,727 ft), Samagaon (3,530 m/11,581 ft), and Samdo (3,875 m/12,713 ft).
 The terrain includes lush forests, river valleys, and rugged, steep gorges.